Before You Start Spending (More) Money on Paid Campaigns

 As you can see, a negative difference may show that your website hasn’t properly retained the Lovers from London, leaving room for further research.
 Maybe your delivery is not that good over there?

 Our spreadsheet also includes the main areas of interest your surveys should touch upon (especially if you want to use these surveys to create buyer personas – but not exclusively for this purpose alone).

 Nota Bene!
 The Net Promoter Score is a very strong indicator that will allow you to understand how different segments are willing to recommend your eCommerce to their peers.
 If you’re willing to understand more about NPS, check our smart marketer’s guide for net promoter score

-Also, if you want to learn how to create customer satisfaction surveys using Omniconvert, you can check out this article written by one of our business analysts, Mara Gavrilescu.
+Also, if you want to learn how to create customer satisfaction surveys using Omniconvert, you can check out this article written by one of our CRO experts, Mara Gavrilescu.

 Not only will you see how easy it is to create surveys using the Omniconvert platform, but you will also learn some insider tips and tricks on how to create the perfect survey questionnaire.
 In our example there, we segmented the customers according to their behavior on site – but you can apply and retrofit the tips on RFM-segment customer groups as well.

 Applying the RFM model on your customer database and running surveys to understand each of the RFM segments will help you create buyer personas you can actually work with.

 #1 You might learn that you need to re-think your inventory strategy (maybe you need to order fewer products of a type and more of another).